-Sabata - Watch Order: Release Order
+Sabata Movies: Release Order

 The Sabata trilogy represents the playful excess and anti-heroic style of late-period Spaghetti Westerns, following the enigmatic gunslinger Sabata through three standalone adventures.
 Each film features elaborate stunts, trick weapons, and Sabata's intervention in corrupt frontier schemes, but with minimal narrative continuity between entries.